 About Curriculum Innovation Grant Program

-(1) ideas for individual course instruction from an individual and (2) ideas for new/existing courses requiring co-instruction from a pair of instructors.
+We are seeking UWM faculty and instructors interested in integrating creative-, design- and entrepreneurial thinking into their courses.
+The goal of the program is to expose more UWM students to innovation and entrepreneurship.
+The program supports two tracks: (1) ideas for individual course instruction from individual applicants and (2) ideas for new co-instruction from a pair of faculty members (evidence of departmental/college approval/support of a new course must be provided).
 Expected outcomes of each grant – new curriculum either embedded into an existing course, or a brand-new course.

-- Curriculum design and implementation coaching from LEC staff or affiliated faculty; and
+- Curriculum design and implementation coaching from LEC staff or affiliated faculty;

 - If you are applying for track (2) – the discretionary support from two applicants can be combined for a course buy-out for one of the applicants to enable co-teaching opportunities.